 The first entry found is displayed with the name and available address information.
+The number of the displayed entry is shown in the top right corner along with the total number of entries found.

 If more than 99 entries are found, a message including the number of results found is displayed.
 You can then refine the search or request for the entire list to be displayed.